Skip to content

 Dr. Zachary Porcu

 Cabul (or Kabul) is a land or city mentioned twice in the Bible: once in the Book of Joshua and once in 1 Kings.
-A king rejects Solomon's attempt to gift him this city, calling it "Kabul", meaning "that which does not please".
+A king rejects Solomon's attempt to gift him this city, calling it "Kabul," meaning "that which does not please".
 Kabul in the Bible has no connection to the current capital of Afghanistan.

 Cabul is a region of lower Galilee, in the north of what is now modern-day Israel.
-The words Cabul and Kabul seem to be the same place, as these are different ways of spelling the Hebrew word כבול.
+The words Cabul and Kabul seem to be the same place, as they are different ways of spelling the Hebrew word כבול.
 The name is mentioned in two places in the Bible.
 The first is in Joshua 19:27, where it is assigned to the tribe of Asher during the distribution of the different regions to the respective tribes of Israel, but there isn’t much that’s said about it in the book of Joshua.

 More interestingly, the word seems to appear again in 1 Kings in a longer episode related to Solomon’s building of the temple.
 Solomon, the famous son of David and king of Israel, endeavored to build a glorious temple to God, and contracted out all kinds of labor and building supplies from many neighboring kings.
 One of these was the king of Tyre, Hiram, who is said to have “supplied him with all the cedar and juniper and gold he wanted” (1 King / 3 Kingdoms 9:11).
-In return, Solomon gave the king “twenty towns in Galilee”, but upon visiting the towns, the king was displeased with them.
+In return, Solomon gave the king “twenty towns in Galilee,” but upon visiting the towns, the king was displeased with them.
 He said:

-‘What kind of towns are these you have given me, my brother?’ he asked.
-And he called them the Land of Kabul, a name they have to this day.
+“‘What kind of towns are these you have given me, my brother?’ he asked.
+And he called them the Land of Kabul, a name they have to this day.”
+1 Kings / 3 Kingdoms 9:13

 Kabul according to Josephus, an ancient writer

 Scholars have speculated about the connection between these two places.
-Kabul could be a derivative of the Aramic word mekubbal, which means “clad”, possibly a reference to what the inhabitants of the land wore.
-But another clue comes from the fact that the king called these cities "kabul" out of his displeasure with them, as kabul in the Phoenician language means “what does not please”.
+Kabul could be a derivative of the Aramic word mekubbal, which means “clad,” possibly a reference to what the inhabitants of the land wore.
+But another clue comes from the fact that the king called these cities “kabul” out of his displeasure with them, as kabul in the Phoenician language means “what does not please.”

 The famous Roman Jewish historian Josephus holds this opinion.
 His commentary is more or less the same as the Biblical story:

-"When Solomon had completed all this in twenty years' time, because Hiram King of Tyre had contributed a great deal of gold, and more silver to these buildings, as also cedar wood and pine wood, he also rewarded Hiram with rich presents... [...]
-And besides these, he granted him certain cities of Galilee, twenty in number, that lay not far from Tyre; which, when Hiram went to, and viewed, and did not like the gift, he sent word to Solomon that he did not want such cities as they were; and after that time these cities were called the land of Cabul"
+“When Solomon had completed all this in twenty years' time, because Hiram King of Tyre had contributed a great deal of gold, and more silver to these buildings, as also cedar wood and pine wood, he also rewarded Hiram with rich presents... [...]
+And besides these, he granted him certain cities of Galilee, twenty in number, that lay not far from Tyre; which, when Hiram went to, and viewed, and did not like the gift, he sent word to Solomon that he did not want such cities as they were; and after that time these cities were called the land of Cabul” (Antiquities of the Jews 8.5.3)

 What was Afghanistan called in the Bible?